 This is insane...

-Darting around the elevated earthwork that she had been taking cover behind, Kaede dashed past scattered row after row of Lotharin archers as she sped west along the riverfront.
+Darting around the elevated earthwork that she had taken cover behind, Kaede dashed past scattered row after row of Lotharin archers as she sped west along the riverfront.
 She swiped her right forearm to activate her full set of defensive runes, then reached back and pulled out the three new arrows from Pascal -- each tipped by a sleek gemstone, instead of the usual bodkin penetrator.

 "Hold the stones between your fingers, and raise them towards the frozen crossing!"
 His voice came as though he ran right besides her.

 Her right hand balled into a fist; three gem arrows pointed forward from between her fingers.
 Ether poured over the familiar conduit as magical power amassed into her fist.
-Energy pulsed from the three gemstones as their magic linked to her hand, which radiated a turquoise shimmer across her pale skin.
+Energy pulsed from the three gemstones as their magic linked to her hand, radiating a turquoise shimmer across her pale skin.

 "Rangers!" she called several nearby squads to attention as she ran, pointing at the massive wave of charging cavalry downriver.
 "Those with the courage to drive back hell!
 Follow me!"

 Boosted by a Shift Impulse movement boost, her legs soon carried her to within three hundred paces of the frozen crossing.
-She felt the ground shake and water tremble as several thousand hooves thundered over earth and thick ice.
+She felt the ground shake and water tremble as several thousand hooves thundered over earth and onto thick ice.